msumaylo/ICS111F19-hawaiiFiveOhKaGofer/README.md

 # ICS111F19-hawaiiFiveOhKaGofer
-First project for an ICS 111 class taken in Fall 2019.
-First program I made (not counting smaller practice programs during class).
+First project created in ICS 111, Fall 2019 at the University at Hawaii at Manoa.

+EZ.Java class provided by the instructor, creator of class credited in EZ.Java.